Venus and Mars/Rock Show: Music and lyrics

 "Rock Show" is a harder arena rock song.
 The chorus of "Rock Show" mentions concerts at Amsterdam's Concertgebouw, New York's Madison Square Garden, and Los Angeles' Hollywood Bowl.
 The verses include musical references such as "Silly Willy with the Philly band" and Jimmy Page's guitar, and the Rainbow Theatre.
 In addition to the normal Wings line-up, Allen Toussaint played piano on this song.
 "Rock Show" is in the key of A major.
 A major is the dominant key of D major, the key of "Venus and Mars".

+Reception

-ReceptionCash Box said that "McCartney again demonstrates a remarkable aptitude as not only a writer and performer, but as a producer."
+Cash Box said that "McCartney again demonstrates a remarkable aptitude as not only a writer and performer, but as a producer."
 Record World said that "McCartney gets the chance to flex his vocal muscles after a brief prelude on this ode to the road."